FtmsdtHosseini/IDPL-PFOD/README.md

 **Notes:**
  + *IDPL is abbreviation of “Intelligent Data Processing Laboratory”.*

- + *PFOD is abbreviation of “ Printed Farsi OCR Dataset”.*
+ + *PrFOD is abbreviation of “ Printed Farsi OCR Dataset”.*

-## IDPL-PFOD Description
+## IDPL-PrFOD Description
-IDPL-PFOD:
+IDPL-PrFOD:
 + Is an artificial image dataset of printed Farsi text.

 + Has 30,138 images in **tif** format, each image containing a line of real Farsi text.